14BCE0298/Credit-Card-Service/README.md

 2. Swagger is integrated to get details and use all created REST endpoints
 3. Running Mongo DB inside a docker container
 4. Using custom exceptions and mapping them using @ControllerAdvice and ResponseEntityExceptionHandler at application level
+5. The customer details provided by Users are constraint bound to ensure data quality

 **Running Locally**:
 1. Clone the project